betsyval/data-sharing-workshop/_episodes/osf-project-component.md

   upload our data.

 ---
-We'll be creating a new project on the Open Science Framework and adding a component which will house the data we upload.
+We'll be creating a **new project** on the Open Science Framework and adding a component that will house the data we upload.

 1. Open [osf.io](https://osf.io/myprojects/) in your browser and log in
 2. Click 'Create new project':
-	> choose a test title
+	> choose a test title &
 	> select the **location** as `Germany - Frankfurt`.
 3. Click 'Create'
 4. Navigate to the new component and give it an open license.